-Anticipated Increase in Non-interest Expense
+Management of Non-interest Expense

 Following the completion of the conversion and stock offering, our non-interest expense has increased because of the increased costs associated with operating as a public company, and the increased compensation expenses associated with the purchase of shares of common stock by our employee stock ownership plan.
-In addition, the implementation of our stock-based benefit plans will further increase our non-interest expense.
-Finally, we expect that we will add additional staff to meet the demands of being a public company, which will increase our compensation costs.
+The implementation of our stock-based benefit plans has also increased our non-interest expenses.
+In December 2019 we delisted from the Nasdaq Stock Market to save approximately \$32,000 in annual costs.
+We also may deregister with the SEC in 2020, which would reduce costs associated with SEC reporting requirements.